Thierry Magon de La Villehuchet: Personal life

 Thierry de la Villehuchet resided in New Rochelle, New York.
-He was also a member of New York Yacht Club, the Larchmont Yacht Club—a racer in the Star and Shields sailboat classes—and the St. Malo Bay Nautical Club in France.
+He was also a member of New York Yacht Club, the Larchmont Yacht Club, where he competed in racing Star and Shields sailboat classes, and the St. Malo Bay Nautical Club in France.

 Over the last two decades of his life, Villehuchet was renovating and organizing the archives of Le Château de Plouër in Plouër-sur-Rance, Brittany, which he inherited from an uncle.

 Death

-On 23 December 2008, Villehuchet was found dead in his company office on Madison Avenue in New York City - the first casualty of the Madoff investment scandal.
+On 23 December 2008, Villehuchet was found dead in his company office on Madison Avenue in New York City—the first casualty of the Madoff investment scandal.
 He was 65.

 The AIA Group had lost $1.5 billion, including Villehuchet and Littaye's personal fortunes.
 Villehuchet had been warned months earlier that Madoff might be engaging in fraud, but dismissed the warning.
 After Madoff's Ponzi scheme imploded, he held some hope that he would be able to recover a portion of his money, but by 18 December, a week after Madoff's arrest, he realized that he and AIA were finished.
 He had no means to pay his employees, and there were rumours of criminal charges in Europe.
 A friend told him, "Your professional life is over."
 When it became apparent that the money was irretrievably lost, he chose to take his own life.

 It was determined that Villehuchet died by suicide on the night of 22 December.
 He locked himself in his office, took sleeping pills, and slit his left wrist and biceps.
 According to reports, his arm was placed over a garbage pail, to avoid leaving a mess.
 Although no suicide note was found at the scene, his brother in France received a note shortly after his death in which he expressed remorse and a feeling of responsibility.